gatsbyjs/gatsby/docs/docs/centralizing-your-sites-navigation.md

 ---
-title: Centralizing your site's navigation
+title: Centralizing Your Site's Navigation
 ---

 ## Creating dynamic navigation in Gatsby